DestanT/blackjack-3-minute-challenge/README.md

 The live link to my project can be found [**here**](https://destant.github.io/blackjack-3-minute-challenge/).

 ## Development
-Should anyone wish to add to the project, please feel free to develop on a separate branch; then create a pull request and I will review and merge it.
+Should anyone wish to add to the project, please feel free to develop it on a separate branch; then create a pull request and I will review and merge it.
 Thank you!

 Should anyone wish to copy and paste the project - you are also welcome to - please remember to give me some credit!